-Listed below are the projects that will be offered through the Cultural Collections Projects Program this year.
+Listed below are the projects that will be offered through the Museums and Collections Projects Program this year.
 If you are interested in working with a particular cultural collection, click on that collection link to see the available projects.
 Each project has a position guide that provides further information – to view a position guide, click on the link after the project description.
 If you are interested in any of these project opportunities, please complete the Expression of Interest form (PDF / Doc) and return via email with a current copy of your CV.

 For more information contact:

-Cultural Collections Projects Coordinator
+Museums and Collections Projects Coordinator

 University of Melbourne

 Tel.
 8344 3103

 The University of Melbourne Archives collects, manages and provides access to the historical records of the University, Victorian business, trade unions and other labour organisations, community and cultural organisations, as well as the personal papers of individuals prominent within them.
 Records date back to the first years of the colony of Victoria up until the present day and cover a wide field of endeavour.
 The Archives were established in 1960 and to date hold some 18 kilometres of records.